 Our felted slippers are quick to knit up with size 8mm needles.
-The felting then happens in the washing machine in a full cycle at 60 degrees Celsius (check label of yarn, as some wools felt at 40 degrees, some at 60 degrees).
+The felting then happens in the washing machine in a full cycle at 40 or 60 degrees Celsius (check label of yarn, as some wools felt at 40 degrees, some at 60 degrees).

 You need to use standard washing powder (not wool wash) and run a full standard or cotton cycle (NOT woollens/minimum iron or delicates cycle).
 It is important NOT to use any water saving settings, as the slippers have to SWIM IN WATER for this to work.
 Machine felting works really well in most machines, but sometimes a second or even third washing cycle may be necessary to achieve the desired outcome.

 Please do not boil your felting yarn as this may result in a loss of colour.